codepo8/developer-advocacy-handbook/working-from-your-own-computer.md

 concentrate on your production value.
 A lot of the randomness and physically stressful part of travel is gone which means you can do a lot from the familiar space of your home.
-You also have predictable connectivity and can upload materials faster This also comes with some problems.
+You also have predictable connectivity and can upload materials faster.

+This also comes with some problems.
 Not getting any feedback on your delivery can feel strange and you need to act more as if an audience is there in front of you.
 Furthermore, not deliberately going somewhere to present makes it harder to get into the right mindset.
 We can do almost any physical exercise we need at home, and yet we go to gyms.
 The reason is that we shift from one mode (being at home) to another (exercising).
 You need to find a way to trick yourself into doing that in the case of presenter, too.

 ## Get a decent setup